-We produce Briefings for our members to ensure they stay up to date with the latest relevant policy and legislative developments in the Criminal Justice System.
-These allow you to digest significant developments quickly, and indicate potential implications for the Voluntary and Community Sector so that you can plan your organisation's response.
+We produce briefings for our members to ensure they stay up to date with the latest relevant policy and legislative developments in the Criminal Justice System.
+These allow you to digest significant developments quickly, and indicate potential implications for the voluntary sector so that you can plan your organisation's response.

 The government's response to the Harris Review (February 2016)

 The Harris Review into self-inflicted deaths in custody of 18-24 year olds made its recommendations in July 2015.
 In December 2015 the government published its response to the review’s report and recommendations.
 This briefing provides detail on the government’s response and the future plans it sets out in relation to key areas which are policy priorities for Clinks and which our members and the wider sector work on.

 This joint briefing by Clinks and the Prison Reform Trust is based on a survey of voluntary and private sector providers of Release On Temporary License (ROTL) placements in the community.
 It reveals that recent changes to the ROTL policy have had a significantly negative impact on the ability of voluntary and private organisations to provide volunteering and work experience opportunities for people on temporary release.
 We believe that this represents an obstacle to effective rehabilitation by reducing employment and resettlement opportunities for people being released from prison.
 The briefing makes a series of recommendations intended to inform the government’s review of ROTL and wider plans for prison reform.